Agent-native badge

 Tools below the floor still receive a rendered SVG so an embedded badge stays honest after a regression.

-## Version pinning — the URL is always-latest, the label cites the spec
+## Version pinning: URL always-latest, label cites the spec

 The URL `/badge/<tool>.svg` always reflects the tool's most recent score against the most recent published spec.
 The